tombensariworkshop-web/woodworking-knowledge/marking-out-as-a-way-of-working.md

 This article is part of a structured knowledge base on traditional woodworking, joinery, and furniture making developed through daily workshop practice at Bensari Workshop.

+## From preparation to control

 When I started working with wood, I treated marking out as something that simply had to be done before cutting.
 It was a necessary stage, but not where I expected the real work to happen.

 That perspective changed completely once I began working more consistently with hand tools and started building furniture where accuracy could not be corrected later.

 At some point, it becomes clear that the result is already determined before the first cut.